Involutive bordered Floer homology: Rigidity results

 There is an analogous result for the bimodules associated to mapping classes:

-\begin{lemma} Let $\CFDDa(\Id)$ be the standard type \DD\ bimodule for the trivial cobordism (as in Section~\ref{sec:DD-id}).
-Then there is a unique graded homotopy equivalence $\CFDDa(\Id)\to\CFDDa(\Id)$. \end{lemma} \begin{proof} Since different choices of grading refinement data lead to graded chain homotopy equivalent modules $\CFDDa(\Id)$~\cite[Proposition 6.32]{LOT2}, it suffices to prove the lemma for any choice of grading refinement data.
+\begin{lemma} Let $\CFDDa(\bId)$ be the standard type \DD\ bimodule for the trivial cobordism (as in Section~\ref{sec:DD-id}).
+Then there is a unique homogeneous homotopy equivalence $\CFDDa(\bId)\to\CFDDa(\bId)$, which is also the unique nontrivial homomorphism of maximal grading. \end{lemma} \begin{proof} Since different choices of grading refinement data lead to graded chain homotopy equivalent modules $\CFDDa(\bId)$~\cite[Proposition 6.32]{LOT2}, it suffices to prove the lemma for any choice of grading refinement data.
 Choose any grading refinement data for $\PMC$, and work with the induced grading refinement data for $-\PMC$.
-With respect to these choices, all of the generators of $\CFDDa(\Id)$ are in the same grading.
+With respect to these choices, all of the generators of $\CFDDa(\bId)$ are in the same grading.

-Let $f^1\co\CFDDa(\Id)\to\CFDDa(\Id)$ be a homotopy equivalence.
+Let $f^1\co\CFDDa(\bId)\to\CFDDa(\bId)$ be a homotopy equivalence.
 Write

 where the $a_{\mathbf{s},\mathbf{t},i}$ and $a'_{\mathbf{s},\mathbf{t},i}$ are strand diagrams.
 Note that for each $\mathbf{s}$, $\mathbf{t}$, and $i$,

 Considering $\Alg(-\PMC)/\mathscr{I}$ and $\Alg(\PMC)/\mathscr{I}$ as in the proof of Lemma~\ref{lem:0-HB-rigid} shows that for each generator $I(\mathbf{s})\otimes I(\mathbf{s}^c)$, one of the terms $a_{\mathbf{s},\mathbf{s},i}$ must be $I(\mathbf{s})\otimes I(\mathbf{s}^c)$.
 We claim that these are the only terms in $f^1$.